consensuslayer/goblinbook/src/dex/sdk.md

 Once the swap is enqueued and we receive the `txHash`, we can monitor it's progression through the indexer.
 We can query the details using `gq` again, but we will leave that up for you to figure out.

-Inside our app, we should perodically poll (once every 3 seconds is reasonable).
+Inside our app, we should periodically poll (once every 3 seconds is reasonable).
 That way, we will see additional traces appear, which we can use to track the transfer progression.
 For executing the queries, we'll leverage `apollo`.

 ```typescript
 {{ #shiftinclude  auto:../../projects/nexus/sdk/src/index.ts:poll-packet}}